Heart Failure Facts

 Not getting enough physical activity

-Go beyond the facts on HF.
+Go beyond the facts on Heart Failure.
 Register for the Keep It Pumping resource program, including your free Heart Failure Handbook.

-When you or someone you care about is diagnosed with HF, you suddenly have a whole new language to learn.
+When you or someone you care about is diagnosed with Heart Failure, you suddenly have a whole new language to learn.
 Here are some commonly used medical terms you may need to know.

-A medicine that helps lower blood pressure and helps in treating HF by blocking production of angiotensin II, a hormone that circulates in the blood and squeezes blood vessels, and as a result increases the workload on the heart.
+A medicine that helps lower blood pressure and helps in treating Heart Failure by blocking production of angiotensin II, a hormone that circulates in the blood and squeezes blood vessels, and as a result increases the workload on the heart.

 Another medicine that helps block the action of angiotensin II, a hormone which can cause high blood pressure and increase the workload on the heart.